rajeshp/AEMLogViewer/README.md

 Plan :-

-1) Create a backend which streams the log files.
+1) Create a backend which streams the log files. <br>
 2) Front end(Chrome extension?) which consumes this stream.